syh7/DnDwiki/src/main/resources/raw/inquisitors/arc 2/session 5 - conflict.md

 + Baariq is transformed back and denies slavery but admits the screaming

 - Sylraen and Baariq have a very heated discussion
-- Sylraen gives up and they decide to wait for Idris to clear things up
+- Sylraen gives up and they decide to wait for Idrisse to clear things up

 > "Just because you had a trauma, does not mean you have to give others a trauma" - Sylraen to Baariq